What you will take away from this lesson

 "List versions of the Q3 regional sales review.
 Revert it to version 3."

 The metadata-vs-content split matters when you are reading the audit trail.
-A version history that shows three entries does not mean three name changes; it means the body was replaced three times.
+A version history that shows three entries does not mean three name changes; it means the body changed three times.
 Renames and re-taggings happen out of band.
 A single update call can carry both kinds at once (new name plus new content); the result is one version bump, not two.

 What the version history looks like